lalithkota/csnel/Readme.md

 - RTL interrupts are not working, but when the isr is polled it is working.
 So mostly the second-PIC is not initialized correctly.
   - Update: after unmasking this interrupt index in the pic, the interrupts started working as well.
 But it is left masked for now, because polling works alright.
 Maybe will change in future.
   - Update: unable to use the interrupt handler. because when trying to translate VirtAddr to PhysAddr, a page fault is occuring. but the same wont happen in regular execution.
 So this idea is pretty much halted. (for now)
+    - Update: a new branch is made where this is dealt with, but still not 100% ok.
+See branches.
 - ~~On the receive side, even after getting the RxOK interrupt (on polling), the rx_buffer is fully empty.
 All zeros.
 Have to figure out why.~~
   - Update: Our doubts were true.
 RTL's rb_start needs buffer's physical address (previously simply the virtual address was passed).
 So, once simple paging & address conversion is implemented, and when the buffer's phys_addr is updated, it started working as well.
 - ~~No netowork stack nor web framework is built, yet.
 WIP.
 (So yeah.
 Cant yet deploy a web server unikernel.)
 (General unikernels can be made though.)~~
   - Update: Lot of progress made.
 A pseudo/dummy network stack is built.
 It can even make simple HTTP transactions.
 YAY.
   - Update: working UDP, Working DHCP also done.
-(Should work with bridged networking also now.)
+(Should work with bridged networking also now.
+TODO.)
+    - Update: When using bridged networking (qemu's tap mode), dhcp doesnt work as expected.
+Guessing there is something wrong with udp checksum.
+And also mabe Qemu slirp doesnt care about udp checksum, because DHCP does work on slirp, but doesnt work outside/real network.
   - Update: No filesystem yet.
 (So have to hardcode html file into string.)
 Also no tcp exit mechanism yet.
 - No congestion control nor flow control on any layer.. have to work on that.
 - Experimental virtualbox run is also implemented. `./csnel.sh runvb` .
 But it is having some problem with the image/binary type of the unikernel.
 The final output image is raw format image.
 So it cant be mounted as cd/dvd.
 When mounted as raw floppy, it gives no errors.
 But it cant start the vm.
   - Update: will try to mount it as disk drive only.
 By using clonevdi, and creating a raw disk vdi image. ~~TODO~~.
   - Update: Apparently the above doesnt work.
 Will try to use vmdk file descriptor, and use raw image.
 TODO.
 - Aiming to compress the docker image size, by using a different base image.
   - Update: After changing to rust:alpine base, the filesize actually increased (~2.0GiB).
 Will try to make modifications.
-Or will go back to using, previous.
-TODO.
+Or will go back to using, previous. ~~TODO~~
+  - Going back to oiginal because, final image size with rust:alpine base is slighter higher than that of regular alpine base, and rustup installes image.

 ## 5. Credits